Gradiant (foundation)

-Gradiant (Galician Research and Development Center in Advanced Telecommunications) is a private non-profit foundation targeted at the generation of knowledge in the field of ICT, and the transference of R&D results into the private sector.
+Gradiant (Galician Research and Development Center in Advanced Telecommunications) is a private non-profit foundation working in the field of ICT, and the transference of R&D results into the private sector.
 The center's facilities are located in the city of Vigo and house the work of over one hundred researchers (20% of whom hold PhDs).

 History

-Gradiant was created by a group of lecturers at the School of Telecommunications Engineering (Escola de Enxeñaría de Telecomunicación), University of Vigo (Fernando Pérez-González, Javier González Castaño and Carlos Mosquera).
-In 2003 they started to discuss the possibility of creating a technological center.
+Gradiant was first created by a group of lecturers at the School of Telecommunications Engineering (Escola de Enxeñaría de Telecomunicación), University of Vigo (Fernando Pérez-González, Javier González Castaño and Carlos Mosquera).
+In 2003, they started to discuss the possibility of creating a technological center.
 A viability study was carried out and presented to private companies working in the sector in Galicia and to the administration.
-The foundation was officially constituted in December 2007, with Fernando Pérez-González as executive director; Gradiant started operations in May 2008, in temporary facilities provided by the university.
+The foundation was officially constituted in December 2007, with Fernando Pérez-González as executive director.
+Gradiant started operations in May 2008, in temporary facilities provided by the university.
 The philosophy was to combine the university's creativity and potential in the generation of ideas with the private sector's doctrines on efficiency.

 Board of Governors

-The Centro Tecnolóxico de Telecomunicacións de Galicia (Galician Research and Development Center in Advanced Telecommunications) was created by a board of governors including all three Galician universities (University of Vigo, University of Santiago and University of A Coruña) and ten companies in the telecommunications sector: Arantia, Arteixo Telecom, Egatel, Gsertel, Indra, R, Telefónica, Televés, Tredress, Vodafone and the cluster Ineo, which represents over 80 firms in the Galician ICT sector.
+The Centro Tecnolóxico de Telecomunicacións de Galicia (The Technological Center of Telecommunications of Galicia) was created by a board of governors including all three Galician universities (University of Vigo, University of Santiago and University of A Coruña) and ten companies in the telecommunications sector: Arantia, Arteixo Telecom, Egatel, Gsertel, Indra, R, Telefónica, Televés, Tredress, Vodafone and the cluster Ineo, which represents over 80 firms in the Galician ICT sector.

 Research areas

-Gradiant’s philosophy is strengthened by a lateral, rather than a vertical approach to work, ruling the interaction between the three main work areas (digital communications, networks and applications, and multimodal information).
+Gradiant’s philosophy is focused on a lateral, rather than a vertical approach to work, ruling the interaction between the three main work areas (digital communications, networks and applications, and multimodal information).

 Data networks

-Gradiant’s work in data networking includes traffic characterization and analysis, publication and distribution protocols for multimedia contents (of application, for example, to smart furniture), and the design of multi-purpose integrated systems; the latter includes, among others, the internet of things, smart grid, and added value systems in vehicular platforms such as UAVs.
+Gradiant’s work in data networking includes traffic characterization and analysis, publication and distribution protocols for multimedia content and the design of multi-purpose integrated systems; the latter includes, among others, the internet of things, smart grid, and added value systems in vehicular platforms such as UAVs.